Encodability Criteria for Quantum Based Systems: Separating Quantum Based Systems

-Note that we consider 1-bit vectors.
-Measuring one qubit in \CQP creates a probability distribution with two cases that consist of their respective probability, which can be zero, followed by the configuration in the respective case.
-The overall evolution of closed systems---and \CQP can express only closed systems---can be described by a unitary transformation.
-Accordingly, for the way in that $ \Context{}{\mathcal{Q}}{\hole} $ manipulates the 1-qubit vector the only relevant effect of measurement is (1)~that it creates branches, (2)~that some of these branches might have a zero-probability \wrt particular inputs but not necessarily all inputs, and (3)~that the evolution of the 1-qubit vector in every of these branches is described by a unitary transformation, at least if we consider as inputs only the base values $ \outerProd{0}{0}, \outerProd{1}{1}, \outerProd{+}{+}, \outerProd{-}{-} $.
+Note that we consider 2-bit vectors.
+Measuring one qubit in \CQP or \CQS creates a probability distribution with two cases that consist of their respective probability, which can be zero, followed by the configuration in the respective case.
+The overall evolution of closed systems---and \CQP and \CQS can express only closed systems---can be described by a unitary transformation.
+Accordingly, for the way in that $ \Context{}{\mathcal{Q}}{\hole} $ manipulates the 2-qubit vector the only relevant effect of measurement is (1)~that it creates branches, (2)~that some of these branches might have a zero-probability \wrt particular inputs but not necessarily all inputs, and (3)~that the evolution of the 2-qubit vector in every of these branches is described by a unitary transformation, at least if we consider as inputs only the values $ \Ket{00} $, $ \Ket{01} $, $ \Ket{10} $, $ \Ket{11} $, $ \Ket{0+} $, and $ \frac{1}{\sqrt{2}}\Ket{00} + \frac{1}{\sqrt{2}}\Ket{11} $.

 There are two sources for branching: either branching results from the probability distribution after measurement or from communication.
 Since the matrix multiplication of two unitary transformations is again a unitary transformation, sequences of unitary transformations can be abbreviated by a single unitary transformation.
-Accordingly, if we consider a single branch in $ \Context{}{\mathcal{Q}}{\hole} $ from the beginning to the end, the transformation on the 1-qubit vector can be abbreviated by a single unitary transformation $ $.
+Accordingly, if we consider a single branch without measurement in $ \Context{}{\mathcal{Q}}{\hole} $ from the beginning to the end, the transformation on the 2-qubit vector can be abbreviated by a single unitary transformation that is a $ 4 \times 4 $-matrix.

-Assume that all branches in $ \Context{}{\mathcal{Q}}{\hole} $ result from communication, \ie $ \Context{}{\mathcal{Q}}{\hole} $ does not use measurement.
-Then for every branch there is a unitary transformation $ $ that emulates $ \qccsOp{\mathcal{Q}}{q} $ in this branch.
-Considering the behaviour of $ \mathsf{S_{ce}}{\left( \outerProd{0}{0} \right)} $ it follows
+Assume that all branches in $ \Context{}{\opQ}{\hole} $ result from communication, \ie $ \Context{}{\opQ}{\hole} $ does not use measurement.
+Then for every branch there is a unitary transformation $ U = $ that emulates $ \opQ\List{q_1} $ in this branch.
+Considering the behaviour of $ \mathsf{S_{ce1}}\Tuple{\OuterProduct{00}{00}} $ it follows